 - Among Greeks, the Macedonians considered intemperance a sign of masculinity.
 Hence, men often drank to intoxication.
-Their king, Alexander the Great (ruled 336-323 B.C.), whose mother adhered to the Dionysian cult, developed a reputation for inebriety.11
+Their king was Alexander the Great (ruled 336-323 B.C.).
+His mother adhered to the Dionysian cult.
+He had a reputation for inebriety.11

 Both Aristotle (384-322 B.C.) and Zeno (cir.
 336-264 B.C.) were very critical of drunkenness.12

 - Greeks were among the most temperate of ancient peoples, according to contemporary writers.
 This appears to result from their rules stressing moderate drinking.
 They praised temperance, diluted wine with water, and avoided excess in general.13 An exception to this ideal of moderation was the cult of Dionysus.
 Followers thought that intoxication brought them closer to their deity.14 The ancient Greeks believed that boiled cabbage was a good remedy for a hangover.2